AugmentedWeb/UserGUI/documentation.md

 [Learn more](#event-function)

-In this example, since our @name parameter "button-1655324182259" has the type prefix "button-", we can use a simplified function called `smartEvent(name, eventFunction)` to achieve the same thing.
+In this example, since our @name parameter "button-1655324182259" has the type prefix "button-", we can use a simplified function `smartEvent(name, eventFunction)` to achieve the same thing.
+The [BeautifyTools' Form Builder](https://beautifytools.com/html-form-builder.php) has the prefix in the name as default, please don't change it if you want to use the smartEvent function.

 ```js
 Gui.open(() => {